JJ/granada-off/text/suburban-malls.md

-*Centro Comercial Neptuno*, which is a real, actual, modern, shopping mall, and is within walking distance of the city center, and is practically haunted, with most shops closed down and just a movie theater and a few bars surviving from tweens meeting and millennials taking their kids to run there when it is a foul day.
+*Centro Comercial Neptuno*, which is a real, actual, modern, shopping mall, and is within walking distance of the city center, and is practically haunted, with most shops closed down and just a movie theater and a few bars surviving from tweens meeting and millenials taking their kids to run there when it is a foul day.
 It was the first mall ever opened in Granada, not so long ago, as a response by local merchants to the onslaught brought by the big department stores, Hipercor and Carrefour.
 These